-By shifting risk to the insurer, warranty and indemnity insurance products are structured to protect against financial loss arising and M & A agreements.
-Available to both parties in a transaction, our policies can minimise seller liability on business exit, enhance bids by potential buyers and bridge differing indemnification expectations.
+Warranty and Indemnity insurance can help facilitate and protect against financial loss arising from Mergers and Acquisition (M & A) agreements.
+Available to both parties in a transaction, our policies can minimise seller liability on business exit, enhance bids by potential buyers, and bridge differing indemnification expectations.

-As well as W & I insurance, we can arrange a full suite of transaction liability insurance products, including warranty and indemnity insurance (W&I) and insurance for contingent tax and other liabilities arising in the context of mergers and acquisitions (M & A).
+As well as W & I insurance, we can arrange a full suite of transaction liability insurance products, including insurance for contingent tax and other liabilities arising in the context of M & A.

 We can also access a simplified range of transaction liability products aimed to speed up the process for private equity firms and businesses pursuing a portfolio of add-on acquisitions for existing or newly acquired platform companies.

 Warranty and indemnity insurance can be obtained either by the buyer or the seller in a transaction to protect either party from unknown or unforeseen liabilities resulting in financial loss from a breach by the seller of the warranties (and/or indemnities) contained in the sale agreement.